MALOCCLUSION: IMPROVING YOUR SMILE AND ORAL HEALTH

-Malocclusions (bad bites) Should Be Treated!
-According to studies by the American Association of Orthodontists (AAO), untreated malocclusions can result in a variety of problems:
+It is essential to address malocclusions (bad bites) promptly.
+According to research conducted by the American Association of Orthodontists (AAO), untreated malocclusions can lead to several problems:

-- Protruding teeth are more susceptible to accidental trauma, chipping, and fracture.
+- Protruding teeth are more prone to accidental damage, chips, and fractures.

-- Crossbites and/or underbites (reverse overlap of teeth) can result in unfavorable, asymmetric jaw/facial growth and uneven tooth wear.
+- Crossbites and underbites (reverse overlap of teeth) can lead to uneven jaw and facial growth, as well as irregular tooth wear.

-- Openbites (lack of vertical overlap of front or back teeth) can result in tongue-thrusting habits, speech impediments, and excessive, uneven tooth wear.
+- Open bites (lack of vertical overlap of front or back teeth) can result in tongue-thrusting habits, speech difficulties, and excessive tooth wear.

-- If left untreated, many of these conditions later may require surgery or very extensive treatment to correct.
+- If left untreated, these conditions may require extensive treatment or even surgery in the future.

-Ultimately, orthodontics gives you more than a beautiful, straight smile — it improves your overall oral health!
+Ultimately, orthodontic treatment not only gives you a beautiful, straight smile but also improves your overall oral health.

-Some of the common malocclusions/conditions treated with orthodontics:
+Here are common malocclusions/conditions that can be treated with orthodontics:

-UNDERBITE - upper front teeth bite behind the lower (protruding lower teeth)
+UNDERBITE: When the upper front teeth bite behind the lower teeth, causing the lower teeth to protrude.

-CROWDING - not enough space for upper and/or lower teeth
+CROWDING: When there isn’t enough space for the upper and/or lower teeth.

-EXCESS SPACE between the upper and/or lower teeth
+EXCESS SPACE: When there are unusual gaps between the upper and/or lower teeth.

-MID-LINE MISALIGNMENT - the middle of upper and lower teeth don't line up
+MIDLINE MISALIGNMENT: – When the center of the upper and lower teeth doesn’t line up.

-DEEP BITE - upper front teeth cover too much of lower front teeth
+DEEP BITE: When the upper front teeth cover too much of the lower front teeth.